ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ![](https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/heroku-running-nodejs-locally.png)

-Visit [http://localhost:5000](http://localhost:5000) in your browser and make sure you can see your web site.
+Visit [http://localhost:5000](http://localhost:5000) in your browser and make sure you can see your website.

 If everything is working correctly, you're ready to deploy your app to the web.